-I would agree that, as a general precaution, you should consider any composite material unsafe to burn in a household environment due to the unknown makeup.
+As a general precaution, you should consider any composite material unsafe to burn in a household environment due to the unknown makeup.
 While there are concerns over high emitting products containing formaldehyde in an indoor air environment, toxicity of any combustible materials when ignited is a much greater concern.

+The DHA's certification of engineered wood products ensures that they do not contribute to elevated levels of formaldehyde in the home.
 Formaldehyde naturally occurs in raw wood and even in the human body.
-A certification does not mean that the products do contain additional formaldehyde, but maintains that they are safe and controlled under anticipated conditions of normal use.
+A certification does not mean that the products do contain additional formaldehyde but maintains that they are safe and controlled under anticipated conditions of normal use.